Vietnam - a rock arch over a peaceful river nestled among mountains

 Da Nang - Saigon (Ho Chi Minh)

 We head south to Sài Gòn.
 A short flight will take us to the capital of the Republic of Vietnam.
-Since the initial Vietnamese settlement, the unofficial name Sài Gòn has remained in everyday speech; aside from official matters, this is still the most common way to refer to the city in Vietnam, despite the official name change following the end of the Vietnam War in 1975.
-The city was renamed Ho Chi Minh City in honour of the revolutionary leader who declared independence.
-Although it lacks a long history like Hanoi and Hue, and is not the capital, Saigon is the main economic and financial centre of Vietnam.
+From the time of the initial Vietnamese settlement, the unofficial name Sài Gòn has remained in everyday speech; aside from official matters, this is still the most common way to refer to the city in Vietnam, despite the official name change after the end of the Vietnam War in 1975.
+The city's name was changed to Ho Chi Minh City in honour of the revolutionary leader who declared independence.
+Although it doesn’t have a long history like Hanoi and Hue, nor is it the capital, Saigon is the main economic and financial center of Vietnam.

-We settle into a hotel and have the entire afternoon to explore the city.
-In the evening, we'll immerse ourselves in Saigon's nightlife while enjoying a typical Vietnamese dinner aboard a traditional boat as we sail along the river.
+We settle into our hotel and have the entire afternoon to explore the city.
+In the evening, we'll immerse ourselves in the nightlife of Saigon while enjoying a typical Vietnamese dinner on board a traditional boat as we sail along the river.

 Food: breakfast, dinner